What are the risk factors for Hodgkin disease?

 Epstein-Barr virus infection/mononucleosis

 People who have had infectious mononucleosis (sometimes called mono for short), an infection caused by the Epstein-Barr virus (EBV), have an increased risk of Hodgkin disease.
-The risk appears to be a few times higher than for people who have not had mono, although the overall risk is still very small.
+Although the risk is higher than for people who have not had mono, the overall risk is still very small.

 Hodgkin disease occurs slightly more often in males than in females.